RusanovE/TestTaskForAmazon/README.md

 ### 1. Get All Stats <a name="get-all-stats"></a>
 Endpoint: GET /api/stats/allDates

-Description: Retrieves all sales and traffic statistics.
+Description: Retrieves all sales and traffic statistics grouped by Date..

 Response: